Search Engine Dominance: The Key To Unlocking Your Business Growth

 WHAT IS SEARCH ENGINE DOMINANCE?

-Search engine dominance is a focused digital marketing effort designed to occupy multiple positions on page one for relevant high-value searches, regardless of where someone is in their path to purchase.
+Search engine dominance is a focused digital marketing effort designed to occupy multiple positions on page one for relevant high-value searches, regardless of where someone is on their path to purchase.
 Holding multiple positions on page one of a search means you can maximize quality website traffic and gain a competitive advantage.
 For example, if you occupy two spots on page one, prospects are 50% more likely to become customers.

 Different businesses, based on what they are selling, will have different strategies to achieve search engine dominance.
 Each approach revolves around a different path to purchase customers take in their decision-making journey.